 and surrounding Annadel Mountain neighborhoods

-Tuesday, July 21st 7pm, Strawberry School Multi-Purpose Room
+was held on July 21st at Strawberry School Multi-Purpose Room

 Fountain Grove I, Fountain Grove II, Skyhawk, Montecito Neighborhoods and surrounding neighborhoods

-Wednesday July 29th 7pm, Fountain Grove Golf and Athletic Club
+was held on July 29th at the Fountain Grove Golf and Athletic Club

 "Wildland-Urban Interface Fire Area"

 Homeowners living in the "Wildland-Urban Interface Fire Area" can view information about how to protect your property in the event of a wildfire.
 Click on the image at left or this link for more information.
-Living With Fire In Sonoma County: A Guide For The Homeowner.
-This document is provided by Fire Safe Sonoma.
+Living with Fire.pdf This document is provided by Fire Safe Sonoma.